abhinavsingi/graphicsProject1/README.md

 graphicsProject1
 ================
-This is the the project.
+This is the first project.
 It consists of a 2D game in which you have to collect as many stars as possible in given amount of chances.
 Using open-Gl